thephpleague/csv/docs/9.0/converter/index.md

 - or any `array` or `Traversable` object which represents a collection of CSV like records;

 <p class="message-warning"><strong>Warning:</strong> A <code>League\Csv\Writer</code> object can not be converted.</p>

+The returned value type will depend on the converter object used.

 ## Converters are immutable